Isotopes of ununennium: Hot fusion

-248Cm(51V,xn)299-xUue
+243Am(54Cr,xn)297−xUue

+There are indications that the team at the Joint Institute for Nuclear Research (JINR) in Russia plans to try this reaction in the future.
+The product of the 3n channel would be 294Uue; its expected granddaughter 286Mc was synthesised in a preparatory experiment at the JINR in 2021, using the reaction 243Am(48Ca,5n)286Mc.

+The team at the Heavy Ion Research Facility in Lanzhou (HIRFL), which is operated by the Institute of Modern Physics (IMP) of the Chinese Academy of Sciences, also plans to try the 243Am+54Cr reaction.

+248Cm(51V,xn)299−xUue

 The team at RIKEN in Wakō, Japan began bombarding curium-248 targets with a vanadium-51 beam in January 2018 to search for element 119.
 Curium was chosen as a target, rather than heavier berkelium or californium, as these heavier targets are difficult to prepare.
 The reduced asymmetry of the reaction is expected to approximately halve the cross section, requiring a sensitivity "on the order of at least 30 fb".
 The 248Cm targets were provided by Oak Ridge National Laboratory.
 RIKEN developed a high-intensity vanadium beam.
 The experiment began at a cyclotron while RIKEN upgraded its linear accelerators; the upgrade was completed in 2020.
 Bombardment may be continued with both machines until the first event is observed; the experiment is currently running intermittently for at least 100 days per year.
 The RIKEN team's efforts are being financed by the Emperor of Japan.